CamComDuck/pollinator-habitat/Design/UseCases.md

     4. For adding: Administrator defines new path parameters and content
     5. For removing: Administrator confirms permanent deletion of selected paths
     6. For editing: Administrator modifies existing path properties and content
+    7. System Admin will hit an approve button that will tell the system to update the changes.
-    7. System validates changes and updates the path configuration
+    8. System validates changes and updates the path configuration
-    8. System applies changes to all future gaming sessions
+    9. System applies changes to all future gaming sessions
-    9. Administrator confirms successful implementation
+    10. Administrator confirms successful implementation
   - **Connected to**: BR2

 - **UC5: Adding, Removing, Viewing Permissions of All Internal Users**
   - **Explanation**: This use case manages user access control and security by allowing administrators to control who has access to various system functions.
 It's critical for maintaining system security, ensuring appropriate access levels, and managing the internal user base.
 Proper permission management protects sensitive data and maintains operational integrity.
-Activity leads could be temporary hires, who will only need access to specific abilities for a certain time.
+Activity leads could be temporary hires who will only need access to specific abilities for a certain time.
 The Administrator would be able to give them the access they need to do their job, and remove it when they are no longer needed to work.
-  - **Actors**: Administrator
+  - **Actors**: System Administrator
   - **Flow**:
     1. Administrator accesses the user management interface
     2. System displays a list of all internal users with current permission levels